vacp2p/rfc/content/docs/rfcs/46/README.md

 # Functional Operation

-Tor push allows nodes to push messages over Tor into the gossipsub network.
+Tor Push allows nodes to push messages over Tor into the gossipsub network.
 The approach specified in this document is fully backwards compatible.
-Gossipsub nodes that do not support Tor push can receive and relay Tor push messages, because Tor push uses the same Protocol ID as gossipsub.
+Gossipsub nodes that do not support Tor Push can receive and relay Tor Push messages, because Tor Push uses the same Protocol ID as gossipsub.

 Messages are sent over Tor via [SOCKS5](https://www.rfc-editor.org/rfc/rfc1928).
-Tor push uses a dedicated libp2p context to prevent information leakage.
+Tor Push uses a dedicated libp2p context to prevent information leakage.
-To significantly increase resilience and mitigate circuit failures, Tor push establishes several connections, each to a different randomly selected gossipsub node.
+To significantly increase resilience and mitigate circuit failures, Tor Push establishes several connections, each to a different randomly selected gossipsub node.

 # Specification

-This section specifies the format of Tor push messages, as well as how Tor push messages are received and sent, respectively.
+This section specifies the format of Tor Push messages, as well as how Tor Push messages are received and sent, respectively.

 ## Wire Format

-The wire format of a Tor push message corresponds verbatim to a typical [libp2p pubsub message](https://github.com/libp2p/specs/tree/master/pubsub#the-message).
+The wire format of a Tor Push message corresponds verbatim to a typical [libp2p pubsub message](https://github.com/libp2p/specs/tree/master/pubsub#the-message).

 ```
 message Message {